American Association of University Professors: Academic freedom and the Supreme Court

-Statement on Government of Colleges and Universities
+Shared governance in colleges and universities

 The American Association of University Professors published its first "Statement on Government of Colleges and Universities" in 1920, "emphasizing the importance of faculty involvement in personnel decisions, selection of administrators, preparation of the budget, and determination of educational policies.
 Refinements to the statement were introduced in subsequent years, culminating in the 1966 "Statement on Government of Colleges and Universities."

 The statement was jointly formulated by the American Association of University Professors, the American Council on Education (ACE), and the Association of Governing Boards of Universities and Colleges (AGB).
 It clarifies the respective roles of governing boards, faculties, and administrations.
 The document does not provide a "blueprint" to the governance of higher education.

-Also, the purpose of the statement was not to provide principles for relations with industry and government, though it establishes direction on "the correction of existing weaknesses."
-Rather, the statement aimed to establish a shared vision for the internal governance of institutions.
+The statement's purpose is not to provide principles for relations with industry and government, though it establishes direction on "the correction of existing weaknesses".
+Rather, the statement aims to establish a shared vision for the internal governance of institutions.
 Student involvement is not addressed in detail.
 The statement concerns general education policy and internal operations with an overview of the formal roles for governing structures in the organization and management of higher education.